Thank you! Your comment has been submitted successfully. You should be able to view your question/comment here within a few days.

 This has worked out perfectly for us!

-You do have to follow the directions tightening the lock plate up against the hitch to get a solid attachement.
+do have to follow the directions tightening the lock plate up against the hitch to get a solid attachement.
 I did read some other reviews where users didn't understand how to properly attach.
 When attached properly the hitch easily holds our 5000 pound trailer with ~400 pound tongue weight.

 We have a small sport court that we pull the trailer up onto and then unhook and sneak the truck out around and back the way we came in, then use the Dolly to spin the trailer around to allow us to get the truck out and avoid an impossible backing up challenge.
 The back yard is NOT big enough to turn around while hooked up to the Truck!